renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/plugins.md

 - Amazon S3
 - Google Cloud Storage

-For example, to download the Kubernetes Trivy plugin you can execute the following command:
+For example, to download the Kubernetes Vul plugin you can execute the following command:

 ```bash
 $ vul plugin install github.com/khulnasoft-lab/vul-plugin-kubectl
 ```
-Also, Trivy plugin can be installed from a local archive:
+Also, Vul plugin can be installed from a local archive:
 ```bash
 $ vul plugin install myplugin.tar.gz
 ```

 ## Using Plugins
-Once the plugin is installed, Trivy will load all available plugins in the cache on the start of the next Trivy execution.
+Once the plugin is installed, Vul will load all available plugins in the cache on the start of the next Vul execution.
-A plugin will be made in the Trivy CLI based on the plugin name.
+A plugin will be made in the Vul CLI based on the plugin name.
 To display all plugins, you can list them by `vul --help`

 ```bash